‘Bold And The Beautiful’ Spoilers Video: Bill Begs Katie, ‘Let Me Come Home’ In New Promo

 “I need you.
 And I think you need me too,” Bill says.
 He knows Katie so well and believes that she still has feelings for him.
 The promo shows that both of them are in tears as they contemplate a future without each other.

-“Let me come home,” hebegs Katie.
-When she found out that he had cheated on her, Bill had insisted that she stay at the mansion.
+“Let me come home,” he begs Katie.
+After she found out that he had cheated on her, Bill had insisted that she stay at the mansion.
 He was at fault, so he moved out.
 But now he wants to come home to her.

 The media tycoon also wants another shot at putting his family back together.
 In the past, Will Spencer (Finnegan George) wanted his parents to live under the same roof, and he moved heaven and earth to make it happen.
 Bill desires the chance to be a dad to his youngest son.
 He never had the opportunity with Wyatt Spencer (Scott Clifton) or Liam Spencer (Scott Clifton) and wants to be there for his kid.

-The Bold and the Beautifuldaily spoilers indicate that Katie will turn to Donna Logan (Jennifer Gareis) and ask her for advice.
+The Bold and the Beautiful daily spoilers indicate that Katie will turn to Donna Logan (Jennifer Gareis) and ask her for advice.
 In the meantime, Bill will ask Wyatt for some pointers about getting Katie back.